-Make sure to reserve a location on the lawn in front of the main stage to be in the middle of the fireworks extravaganza by Zambelli Fireworks Internationale, which begins when the final band, Two For Flinching, finishes its performance around 8:30 p.m.
+Committee organizers are recommending that festival participants get to the park early enough to reserve a prime location on the lawn in front of the main stage in order to be in the middle of the fireworks extravaganza by Pyrotecnico FX, which begins when the final band, We Speak Canadian, finishes its performance around 8:30 p.m.

-"Get to Bergman Park early Sunday, August 31st.
+“Get to Bergman Park early Sunday, September 1st.
 Pick your spot on the lawn in front of the main stage.
 Get some food.
 Visit the vendors and crafters.
 Take the kids to play some games.
 Then enjoy the biggest fireworks display the region has to offer.
-The only way is to be right in the middle of all the action," said Jamestown Mayor Samuel Teresi.
+The only way is to be right in the middle of all the action,” said Mayor Teresi.

 Live music begins at noon and will be featured on two stages.
 The lineup includes: